ukwa/npld-access-stack/README.md

 # Wait a couple of minutes while everything gets tidied up, then
 ./deploy-rrwb-dev.sh
 ```

+#### Configuring an upstream proxy

+Any upstream proxy talking to these services need to set the host and protocol/scheme so that any URLs returned are correct. e.g. for Apache use `ProxyPreserveHost` set to `on` (default is `off`) to set the `Host` header, and use `X-Forwarded-Proto` to specify whether the protocol/scheme is `http` or `https`.

 #### Setting up logging

 _TBA: How should logging be set up, for MI and for security?_